 Spread English mustard thickly over the surface of the joint, next sprinkle evenly about 3 or 4 tablespoons of Demerara sugar.
 Pat gently to ensure it sticks well or alternatively mix 4 tablespoons of both honey and mustard together.
 Then brush it evenly over the gammon.

 Cook quickly in the hot oven (- the meat is cooked this is just to colour the outside).
-Check the joint every 10 minutes to make sure the glaze is not burning – Cover it loosely with foil if it starts to look too brown.
-The gammon is ready when the fat on top is glossy and golden brown.
+Check the joint every 5- 10 minutes to make sure the glaze is not burning – Cover it loosely with foil if it starts to look too brown on top.
+The gammon is ready when the fat is glossy and golden brown.
 NB Sugars go black very quickly under a hot grill.

-Remove the gammon from the oven and set aside to rest in a warm place for at least 20 minutes before carving.
+Remove the gammon from the oven and set aside to rest in a warm place for at least 20 minutes before carving if eating hot.

 Carve and serve on a large pate or platter.
 Pour any juices from the pan over the slices.